We couldn’t do what we do without our great partners

 The WHO has donated cholera emergency response materials to MSG during cholera outbreaks in the Mara Region.
 Supplies were used to teach community members about cholera prevention and preparedness.

 MSG has partnered with UNICEF and other organizations in Tanzania to conduct an evidence-based research study aiming to explore the issues and challenges faced by Tanzanian adolescent girls in school.
 Results from this cross-comparison study will be used to better inform Menstrual Hygiene Management programming in Tanzania.
+Additionally, UNICEF has supported MSG with teaching materials for our Female Hygiene Program.

 Dining for Women